Duke Chapel standing over campus building

 Duke’s Media Policies

-These policies are in place to support Duke’s primary mission of research, education, and healthcare.
+These policies are in place to support Duke’s strategic vision.
 Our goal is for students, faculty and other members of the Duke community to carry out their activities with a reasonable expectation of privacy and normality while remaining free to speak openly with the media if they choose to do so.

 Access to Campus